 - 6 Classes: Oct.
 26 Dec.
-7

-- Class ID: 4700
+7 Class ID: 4700

 - Thursday, 10:30 AM 12:30 PM

 - Cyert Hall, Hawkins Conference Room

+Note: Class will not meet on Nov.
+23

 Would you like to connect to fellow classmates through your writing?
 This workshop will get your creative juices flowing.
 We will begin each session with an in-class writing exercise.
 In addition, you will be asked to submit a writing assignment in the form of essay, poetry, memoir, fiction, or creative nonfiction each week, which will be discussed the following week.
 You will discover what your classmates appreciated about your piece, what they didn't understand, and how you might improve your writing.
 We support and encourage each other in the process of putting words on paper.